 Our business is committed to operating in an ethical and transparent manner.
-In line with that commitment we have incorporated the requirements of the Modern Slavery Act 2015 (the “Act”) into our Code of Business Ethics and our compliance framework.
+In line with this commitment, the business is cognisant to incorporate and follow and have incorporated the requirements of the Modern Slavery Act 2015 (subsequently amended by the Modern Slavery (Amendment) Bill 2021) (the “Act”) into our Code of Business Ethics and our compliance framework.

 Training, Communication and Raising Concern

 Napp Pharmaceuticals Limited aims on an ongoing basis to continue to equip those employees involved in procurement activities, with both the knowledge and understanding of the importance of the Act and the roles that employees play in helping to eradicate modern slavery and trafficking.
 Human rights concerns (and in particular any form of forced labour, child labour, slavery, or human trafficking) are specifically mentioned in our Third-Party Code of Conduct as practices that we require our suppliers to prohibit.